CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 ## The Task

-As Figure 1 shows, the **Enhancement** block first demixes stereo tracks ("original mixture") into a VDBO (vocal, drums, bass and other) representation.
+As Figure 1 shows, the **Enhancement** block first demixes stereo tracks ("original stereo mixture") into a VDBO (vocal, drums, bass and other) representation.
 This then allows a personalised remixing for the listener by changing the level of the different elements of the music.
 We provide the desired gains for the remixing.
 The "NAL-R" amplification is a standard way of compensating for the hearing loss of the listeners.

-The **Evaluation** block, first, generates the _reference_ signal using the same gains used in the Enhancement.
+The **Evaluation** block, generates the _reference_ signal by applying the same gains used in the Enhancement.
-The reference signal corresponds to the _preferred music mixture_ by a listener with a hearing loss.
+This reference signal corresponds to a simulated _preferred music mixture_ by a listener with a hearing loss.

-In the Enhancement and Evaluation blocks, we apply a LUFS normalisation after applying the gains to keep the level of the new mixture equal to the level of the original mixture.
+In the Enhancement and Evaluation blocks, we apply a LUFS normalisation after applying the gains to keep the level of the new mixture equal to the level of the original stereo mixture.

 To evaluate the quality of the remixing, we will use the objective metric [HAAQI (Hearing aid audio quality index)](../learning_resources/Hearing_aid_processing/edu_HAP_HA_processed_speech#haaqi-hearing-aid-audio-quality-index).